Do You Need to Reset the Breaker for Your AC to Work?

 What Happens To Your Air Conditioner When You Reset The Breaker?

-As mentioned, one of the common times when an AC needs resetting is when it is running, but the air coming out isn’t cool.
+One of the common times when an AC needs resetting is when it is running, but the air coming out isn’t cool.
+Resetting the breaker is similar to restarting a computer when there is a problem.
+Sometimes the electrical components of your HVAC simply need a fresh start.

 In the majority of cases, your AC system will return to functioning normally after this breaker reset.
 It’s important to know that this isn’t an instant fix and may take up to an hour to get back up and running as normal again.

-1. Turn off the air conditioning system at the thermostat, and this prevents the system from turning itself on automatically during this process.
+1. Turn off the air conditioning system at the thermostat.
+This prevents the system from turning itself on automatically during the reset.

 2. Look for your home’s breaker box.
 This is normally a metal panel or box sitting on a wall somewhere in your home.
 Quite often, they are located in: